haproxy/haproxy/doc/lua-api/index.rst

   system resources.
 Garbage-collected objects are automatically closed before destruction, though.

-.. js:function:: Socket.connect(socket, address, port)
+.. js:function:: Socket.connect(socket, address[, port])

   Attempts to connect a socket object to a remote host.

-  Address can be an IP address or a host name.
-Port must be an integer number in the range [1..64K).

   In case of error, the method returns nil followed by a string describing the error.
 In case of success, the method returns 1.

   :param class_socket socket: Is the manipulated Socket.
+  :param string address: can be an IP address or a host name.
+See below for more
+                         information.
+  :param integer port: must be an integer number in the range [1..64K].
   :returns: 1 or nil.

-  Note: The function Socket.connect is available and is a shortcut for the creation of client sockets.

-  Note: Starting with LuaSocket 2.0, the settimeout method affects the behavior of connect, causing it to return with an error in case of a timeout.
-If that happens, you can still call Socket.select with the socket in the sendt table.
-  The socket will be writable when the connection is established.
+  an address field extension permits to use the connect() function to connect to other stream than TCP.
+The syntax containing a simpleipv4 or ipv6 address is the basically expected format.
+This format requires the port.

+  Other format accepted are a socket path like "/socket/path", it permits to connect to a socket. abstract namespaces are supported with the prefix "abns@", and finaly a filedescriotr can be passed with the prefix "fd@".
+  The prefix "ipv4@", "ipv6@" and "unix@" are also supported.
+The port can be passed int the string.
+The syntax "127.0.0.1:1234" is valid. in this case, the parameter *port* is ignored.

 .. js:function:: Socket.connect_ssl(socket, address, port)